jomuzhi/cv/README.md

 # Resume built using RMarkdown and the pagedown package - modified Nick Strayer's version

+To make this version more suitable for non-coder researchers

 Modified with page number inserted, adjusted page margin --> modified .css files

 Printed to PDF directly via pagedown::chrome_print --> modified .rmd files